Why Are There Different Forms of CBD?

 We even sell a CBD lip balm!
 It contains meadowfoam seed, evening primrose, rosehip oils, cocoa, avocado, organic shea butter, aloe vera oil, and beeswax.

 As you might imagine, using CBD oil by massaging it into your skin is messy.
 You have to get the oil on your hands, and while we do have a lightweight and nongreasy formulation, there is still going to be some oil on your hands when you’re done.

 If you’re in a rush, on the go, or don’t want to make a mess, CBD rubs and creams are not a great option for you.
-Sure, they feel great on your body and skin, but they are not the quickest or efficient way to get your daily dose of CBD.
+Sure, they feel great on your body and skin, but they are not the quickest or most efficient way to get your daily dose of CBD.

 Isolate and Shatter

-CBD isolate and shatter the purest form of CBD you can get.
+CBD isolates and shatters the purest form of CBD you can get.
 It is the cannabinoid CBD isolated all by its lonesome.
 There is nothing else — or as close as possible to nothing else — in this form of CBD.

 CBD isolate and shatter are extremely versatile!
 You can do so much with it.

 If you’d like that you can even add this form of CBD to your food in a very subtle way!
 You will barely taste it, if at all.
 Even mix it into smoothies or salad dressings, and you can put it right into your food if you choose to make CBD edibles.